 How can it help me?

-Therapy Directory wants to make sure that you have all the facts and information you need in order to find a therapy that is right for you.
+We understand that learning about alternative therapies can be overwhelming, especially when so many misconceptions are available.
+Here at Therapy Directory, we want to make sure you have all the facts and information you need in order to find a therapy that is right for you.

-The Alexander Technique is only for performers
+1. “The Alexander technique is only for performers”

-3. “The technique is time consuming, expensive and difficult to learn
+3. “The technique is time-consuming, expensive and difficult to learn”

 The cost of sessions will vary, though on average, each lesson costs between £35 and £50.
 If you are interested in learning the technique but are worried about cost, you may be able to find more information on the practitioner's profile.
 Otherwise, there is nothing wrong with asking about the price during your initial contact.